-- Wear masks with two or more layers to stop the spread of COVID-19 - Wear the mask over your nose and mouth and secure it under your chin - Masks should be worn by people two years and older - Evaluation of mask and gaiter materials for effectiveness and based on the structure of materials face coverings are made of is ongoing - A face shield can be used in addition to a face covering, but not in place of a face covering. - Gaiters when worn as masks should be worn with two layers or folded to create two layers.
+- Wear masks with two or more layers to stop the spread of COVID. - Wear the mask over your nose and mouth and secure it under your chin. - Masks should be worn by people two years and older. - Evaluation of mask and gaiter materials for effectiveness and based on the structure of materials face coverings are made of is ongoing. - A face shield can be used in addition to a face covering, but not in place of a face covering. - Gaiters when worn as masks should be worn with two layers or folded to create two layers.

 Mask Breaks will be incorporated on a structured basis into the school day.
-Breaks can include Breakfast, Lunch, Recess, Snack time, etc. Masks breaks should be taken while socially distanced and are safest when taken outside.
+Breaks can include breakfast, lunch, recess, and snack time..
+Masks breaks should be taken while socially distanced and are safest when taken outside.
 (Implemented as of 11.2.2020)